GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 * or you can set configuration properties in an environment file.
 This is good practice for docker containers in general and the preferred way to configure dockered openrouteservice when the files are owned by root.

 The following sections explain these options in more detail.
-For detailed information on the settings you can make, see the chapter on [configuration](/run-instance/configuration/index.md).
+For detailed information on the configuration settings you can make, see the chapter on [configuration](/run-instance/configuration/index.md).

 ::: tip